DavidMercier/NIMS/doc/getting_started.rst

    :scale: 40 %
    :align: center

-   *: Convention use to define multilayer specimen.*
+   *Convention use to define multilayer specimen.*

 * Set the thickness, the Poisson's coefficient and the Young's modulus to each layer.
 * Select the model to use for the contact displacement calculation and select the correction to apply.